initiated by Paul Ehrenfest in 1912

 7:30 p.m.

-The Colloquium Ehrenfestii takes place Wednesday evenings starting at 19:30 hours in the main auditorium of the Oort building.
-Before the Colloquium, there is a common dinner in the canteen located on the ground floor of the Oort building.
+The Colloquium Ehrenfestii takes place Wednesday evenings starting at 19:30 hours in the Gorlaeus building, lecture hall CM 1.26 (first floor, near main entrance on Einsteinweg 55).
+Before the Colloquium, there is a common dinner in the Beta Café (far end of the first floor, see map).
 This dinner starts at 18:00 hours sharp and is free of charge, under the condition that one attends the colloquium and that one has made a reservation before noon on the Tuesday preceding the colloquium.

 We count on your presence if you register, please do show up.
 Meal registrations may close earlier, when 80 persons have signed up.